 What Are My Treatment Options After A Relapse?

 People who are seeking addiction treatment after a relapse have several options to choose from.
 Most of them depend on the type of substance that a person is addicted to.

-But a man or woman who is addicted to alcohol may want to enter a 12-step program instead.
-Some of the other treatment options that are available include partial hospitalization, inpatient and outpatient therapy, and aftercare programs.
+However, someone addicted to alcohol may want to enter a 12-step program instead.
+Some of the other available treatment options include:

 How To Find A Rehab Center After A Relapse